Today we’re going to show you exactly how to make YouTube Shorts.

 - How To Upload Youtube Shorts

-- How To Sample Audio On Youtube Shorts
+- How To Remix & Repurpose Youtube Shorts

 - How To Create Youtube Shorts Without The App